davidgur/davidgur.github.io/content/_index.md

 I develop performant solutions to complex scientific and industrial problems.
-I am currently a computer science and computational mathematics student at the University of Waterloo.
+I am currently a product engineer at [Radar](https://radar.com/), where I work on search systems, geocoding, machine learning, and some mathematical work to better interface between the digital and physical worlds.

+I recently graduated from the University of Waterloo with a BMath in Computer Science and Computational Mathematics.

 My previous experience has largely revolved around data-intensive embedded systems, like software-defined radios for wireless communication.